geoffmacd/ImgurSession/README.md

 # ImgurSession

-__ImgurSession__ is an Objective-C networking library to easily make [Imgur](http://imgur.com) API requests within iOS and OS X apps, it is built on [AFNetworking's](http://afnetworking.com/) AFHTTPSessionManager baseclass.
+__ImgurSession__ is an Objective-C networking library to easily make [Imgur](http://imgur.com) API requests within iOS and OS X apps.
+It is built on [AFNetworking's](http://afnetworking.com/) AFHTTPSessionManager baseclass.
 ImgurSession provides access for V3 of the API.
 It handles OAuth2 authentication for user-authenticated sessions and also supports basic authentication for anonymous sessions.
 It covers all documented endpoints on Imgur's [documentation](https://api.imgur.com/).

 ### Imgur API Support - V3